Dogel-ai/custom-discord-webhook/README.md

-# custom-discord-webhook
+# Custom Discord Webhook
 Sends a customisable webhook from a JSON configuration file